sig-rpc/sig-rpc.github.io/pages/profiling.md

 ## When to Profile?

 Profiling is most relevant to working code, when you have reached a stage that the code works and are considering deploying it.
-During development the bottlenecks are likely to change, so profiling at this stage may lead to redundant optimisations.
+During development, the bottlenecks are likely to change, so profiling at this stage may lead to redundant optimisations.

 Profiling should be a relatively quick and inexpensive process.
 If there are no significant bottlenecks in your code you can quickly be confident that your code is reasonably optimised.
 If you do identify a concerning bottleneck, further work to optimise your code and reduce the bottleneck could see significant improvements to the performance of your code and hence productivity.